the-wise-lab/lab-wiki/content/docs/general_coding/common_mistakes.md

 This achieves the same thing (i.e., allowing your code to be installed as a package), but will be the preferred way to do this going forward.

-## Installing your package
+### Installing your package

-Whiechever way you choose to do this, you can then install your package using:
+Whichever way you choose to do this, you can then install your package using:

 ```bash
 pip install . -e